 Showcasing Certain Talents

-Lately, I've been looking at going back to school to get some actual degrees in the field of web development.
-I've also been making a concerted effort to find employment in that area.
+Lately, I've been attending Western Nevada College here in Carson City, working on obtaining a degree in Graphic Communications.
+Part of my studies include maintaining a blog for my Photoshop class, where I post certain assignments.
+You can find it at gccdave.blogspot.com I've also been making a concerted effort to find employment in the area of web design/development.
 As such, it's occurred to me that I should make a greater effort to showcase the skills I have in web development, so let's take a look at a few of them, shall we?

 I'm also the creator of a PHP CAPTCHA script that I call CAPTCHA4us.
 The script takes a different